static-frame/static-frame/doc/source/articles/upgrade.rst

 pandas._libs.tslibs.np_datetime.OutOfBoundsDatetime: Out of bounds nanosecond timestamp: 2262-04-12 00:00:00

 As indices are often used for date-time values far less granular than nanoseconds (such as dates, months, or years), StaticFrame offers the full range of NumPy typed ``datetime64`` indices.
-This permits exact date-time specification, and avoids the limits of nanosecond-based units.
+This permits exact date-time type specification, and avoids the limits of nanosecond-based units.

 While not possible with Pandas, creating an index of years or dates extending to the year 3000 is not a problem with StaticFrame.